bloom-works/organ-donation-reform/93_performance-ratings.md

       <td>15</td>
       <td>Joseph Roth<br/>$565,713</td>
       <td>No</td>
-      <td><a href="https://www.pogo.org/investigation/2021/04/americas-transformative-new-organ-donation-rule-goes-into-effect-over-objections-from-monopolistic-contractors/">OPO’s lobbyists</a> created a website that questions the motives of philanthropists and patient organizations that have supported reforms.</td>
+      <td><a href="https://www.pogo.org/investigation/2021/04/americas-transformative-new-organ-donation-rule-goes-into-effect-over-objections-from-monopolistic-contractors/">Investigative reporting</a> re.
+“A lobbyist for the [OPO] created a website that questions the motives of philanthropist and patient organizations that have supported reforms”</td>
     </tr>
     <tr>
       <td>New Mexico Donor Services</td>